How to write tutorials that attract new players

 What’s the best way of writing tutorials that attract new players?

-Tutorial content remains one of the most effective ways for affiliates to capture intent-driven traffic.
-This article explains how to write tutorials that attract new players while remaining strictly B2B: guidance is aimed at affiliates and marketers on planning, producing, and optimising tutorial-style content that drives traffic and improves conversion pathways toward brand partners.
-The tone is educational and compliance-aware, not player-directed.
+This article explains how to write tutorials that attract new players while remaining strictly B2B: guidance is aimed at affiliates and marketers planning, producing, and optimizing tutorial-style content that drives traffic and improves conversion pathways toward brand partners.
+The tone should stay educational, compliance-aware, and useful rather than player-directed or promotional.

 Foundational explanation: what tutorial content is and why it works for acquisition

-Tutorial content is instructional material that helps an audience complete a task or understand a product or process.
-For affiliates, tutorials translate technical or procedural information about partner offerings into clear, searchable content that answers real user questions.
-When done well, they match discrete search intents—“how-to”, “setup”, “walkthrough”, and “troubleshooting”—which are often high in commercial relevance.
+Tutorial content is instructional material that helps an audience complete a task or understand a product, feature, or process.
+For affiliates, tutorials turn technical or procedural information about partner offerings into clear, searchable content that answers real user questions.
+Strong tutorials usually align with discrete search intents such as “how-to,” “setup,” “walkthrough,” and “troubleshooting,” which can carry meaningful commercial relevance without requiring hard-sell language.

 Key strategies for tutorial content that attracts prospective users

-Adopt strategic choices before production to increase relevance and longevity.
-Audience and intent mapping should be the first step: document who you are writing for, what problem they need to solve, and which searches lead them to affiliate offers.
-That clarity informs format, tone, and distribution.
+Make strategic decisions before production begins.
+Audience and intent mapping should come first: document who the tutorial is for, what problem they need to solve, what they likely already know, and which searches could lead them toward an affiliate offer.
+That clarity shapes the format, level of detail, tone, screenshots, calls to action, and distribution plan.

 • Audience and intent mapping: how to target segments and search intent relevant to affiliate offers.